Segmented Recurrent Transformer: An Efficient Sequence-to-Sequence Model: Introduction

-To that end, there have been efforts to combine transformers with RNNs.
-In TransformerXL \citep{transformerxl}, long-term dependency is modeled by adding recurrence to transformers.
+To that end, there have been efforts to combine transformers with the recurrent mechanism.
+In TransformerXL \citep{transformerxl}, the long-term dependency is modeled by adding recurrence to transformers.
 However, this method simply concatenates the hidden states from the last segment with the current state for attention.
 It does not involve any explicit modification to the attention block itself to better suit the recurrence in order to bridge consecutive segments.
 Though this is simple to implement, it may not be the best possible way to merge the attention mechanism with recurrence.
-Moreover, most existing recurrent transformers are only designed for self attention, whereas, for summarization tasks, cross attention uses much longer inputs and higher cost.
-Hence, there is scope to design a custom transformer architecture that can effectively combine recurrence with the attention embedded in the transformer.
+Moreover, most existing recurrent transformers are only designed for self attention, whereas, for summarization tasks, cross attention uses much longer inputs and incurs a higher cost.
+Hence, there is scope to design a custom transformer architecture that can effectively combine recurrence with the embedded attention.

 In order to enhance the computational efficiency of transformers, we divide the input sequence into segments to compute \textit{segmented attention}.
-Next, to aggregate temporal information over segments, we need to add a \textit{recurrent attention}.
-We propose recurrent accumulate and fire (RAF) gates for recurrent attention.
-It has a hidden memory to accumulate information over segments and only propagates values upon crossing a learnable threshold.
+Next, to aggregate global information over segments, we add \textit{recurrent attention}.
+We propose recurrent accumulate and fire (RAF) neurons for recurrent attention.
+It has an implicit memory to accumulate information over segments and only propagates values upon crossing a learnable threshold.
 By accumulating the partial product of keys and values from other segments, recurrent attention compensates for the loss caused by segmentation.
-Furthermore, RAF gates use a threshold to forget and select information.
-Compared to RNN or LSTM, a RAF gate has fewer parameters and thus does not add a large computational overhead.
+Furthermore, RAF neurons use a leak and a threshold to forget and select information.
+Compared to RNNs or LSTMs, a RAF neuron has fewer parameters and thus does not add large computational overhead.